xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 order: 100
 published: true
 ---
-The 'Spend X Get Y' module works with a cart subtotal and gives a customer a discount if a certain subtotal is met.
-Unlike regular discounts or sales the module encourages customers to spend from a certain sum to win a price.
+The addon 'Spend X Get Y' works with a cart subtotal and gives a customer a discount if a certain subtotal is met.
+Unlike regular discounts or sales the addon encourages customers to spend from a certain sum to win a price.
 The Spend X Get Y offer is especially good when you need to force sales regardless of particular SKUs.

-The module is included into the Ultimate software package.
-If you run Business, you can buy the [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Special Offers: Spend X Get Y") module and install it as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
+The addon is included into the Ultimate software package.
+If you run Business, you can buy the [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Special Offers: Spend X Get Y") addon and install it as described in {% link "How to Install Addons in X-Cart 5" ref_fTUahl4n %}.

-Once installed the module functionality will become available in the 'Discounts: Special Offers' section of the cart admin area (Figure 1).
-Along with the module itself you'll see a 'Sample: Spend $100 and get 50% off the cheapest' that illustrates the basic configuration principles.
+Once installed the addon functionality will become available in the 'Discounts: Special Offers' section of the cart admin area (Figure 1).
+Along with the addon itself you'll see a 'Sample: Spend $100 and get 50% off the cheapest' that illustrates the basic configuration principles.

 ![Fig 1]({{site.baseurl}}/attachments/spendxgety.png)